+Shoulder impingement:

-Shoulder impingement: What are my treatment options?
+What are my treatment options?

 Shoulder pain is very common.
 It is often felt on the outer side of the upper arm, particularly when you lift the arm - for instance, when working overhead or playing ball games.
 The medical term for this is "subacromial pain" (pain under the acromion - the part of the bone that forms the "roof" of the shoulder).
 If it is thought that the pain is caused by soft parts of the shoulder being pinched, it is called shoulder impingement.

 The things that might become pinched include the shoulder tendons and the bursa (fluid-filled sac).
-It's not always possible to find out exactly what is causing the pain.
+It's not always possible to find out exactly what is causing the pain because the shoulder contains a lot of bones, muscles, tendons and ligaments that work together in a small space.

 Shoulder pain can get better on its own within six months, but it might last longer.
 Various conservative (simple) treatments can relieve the symptoms.
 Your doctor may have recommended shoulder surgery to get rid of the cause of the impingement.
 But recent studies have shown that surgery usually doesn't help.
 The aim of this decision aid is to help you choose a suitable treatment.
-You also have the right to seek a second opinion.